osrf/ros2multirobotbook/src/ros2.md

 * A high level discussion to the design patterns use in ROS.
-These patterns are roughly analogous to the subsystems you would find in a vehicle (engine, breaks, safety, climate control, etc).
+These patterns are roughly analogous to the subsystems you would find in a vehicle (engine, brakes, safety, climate control, etc).

 * A treatment of the command line interface (CLI) for ROS.
 The CLI is a set of programs for starting, inspecting, controlling, and monitoring a ROS